 - GC-MS (electronic ionization) with database search (NIST).

-- The high-resolution mass spectrometer (Q-Tof) gives the exact mass of the compounds with proposals of molecular formulas for for the parent ion and its fragments (if an MS² analysis is implemented).
+-The high-resolution mass spectrometer (Q-TOF) also provides the exact mass of the compounds along with proposed molecular formulas, whether for the parent compound or its fragments (if MS² analysis is performed).

 Example of quantitative analysis of small organic molecules